Skip to content

 • Whisk dry ingredients separately.
 We do this so that we can make sure there will be no pockets of flour or salt left throughout the loaf.
 Incorporating everything first keeps all of the ingredients evenly dispersed.

 • Get the most juice out of your lemon.
 Microwave the whole fruit for 20 seconds before cutting it open.
-It softens it up, releasing the juices, which helps to get as much as you can out of it.
+It softens it up which helps release the juices.

-• Say yes to fresh lemon juice!
-Cut the lemon in half and if you don’t have a citrus juicer of any kind, use a fork to rotate around in there to get as much juice as you can out of that fruit.
+• Get the most of out of fresh lemon juice!
+Cut the lemon in half and if you don’t have a citrus juicer of any kind, use a fork to rotate around the edges.

 Storage